-Dalriada is required to advise members of the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits.
-However, due to the nature of Dalriada's appointment, and the uncertainty as to both Dalriada's and its advisers' fees this is not possible to do at this time.
-When Dalriada is in a position to do so it will advise members.
+In relation to the cumulative effect over time of the application of charges and costs on the value of a member's accrued rights to money purchase benefits, due to the nature of Dalriada's appointment, both Dalriada's and its adviser's fees are met using Scheme funds.
+As commented above there is uncertainty as to the value of the Scheme's investments and how these will be attributed to any members, and further the allocation of costs to members which may require legal advice.
+For this reason Dalriada has had to table a general approach when applying costs.